Enhancement Shaman: Midnight Expansion Preview

 1. Storm Unleashed Icon Storm Unleashed (1 pt)

-Maintains the feel of high-impact ability resets like Stormsurge Icon Stormsurge, but shifts it over to the more sustained value of Crash Lightning Icon Crash Lightning.
-This also adds in redundancy by allowing the buffs to stack, meaning that the feeling of getting flooded by procs is far less viscerally negative if you can't spend them all.
+Maintains the feel of high-impact ability resets like Stormsurge Icon Stormsurge, but applies it to the sustained value of Crash Lightning Icon Crash Lightning.
+This adds in redundancy by allowing the buffs to stack, allowing it to bypass the viscerally negative feeling of being flooded by procs.

 2. Storm Unleashed Icon Storm Unleashed (2 pts)